zerostaticthemes/hugo-hero-theme/README.md

 ### Content Management

 - The "Home" page uses multiple markdown files for the different homepage sections.
-It uses __headless bundles__.
+It uses **headless bundles**.
-- The "About Us" page uses multple markdown files for it's different sections.
-It uses __leaf bundles__ and shortcodes.
+- The "About Us" page uses multiple markdown files for its different sections.
+It uses **leaf bundles** and **shortcodes**.
 - Services & Work are fully markdown driven with list, single and summary views.

 ### CSS